xpmatteo/auto-cca/README.md

 Graphics are Copyright GMT Games, copied from the Vassal CC:A module

+This work is intended exclusively for learning about game-playing AI.

+I presented this work in progress at Codemotion Milano 2023; [here are the slides](https://speakerdeck.com/xpmatteo/an-ai-for-a-complex-boardgame-based-on-monte-carlo-tree-search).

 # How to

 Serve locally with `make server` or `python -m http.server`